unix-supremacist/Amadeus/README.md

 ### File Manager

 SFM is cool but isn't featured enough for mainstream use, pcmanfm doesn't work with a keyboard oriented system, may need to write a custom solution, but for now include nothing.

+## Toybox Modules

+include a fork of toybox setup to compile standalone binaries and include some of these on install, maybe implement more than what i mention here but these are the big ones.

+### Text Editor

+vi, it's very minimal, possibly name it tbvi or tvi on systems that have standard vi.

+maybe manually implement some vis/vim features.

+### Bash

+build toysh for /bin/bash on OpenBSD/HyperbolaBSD

+### Top

+top, very minimal basically same speel as vi, but possibly named tbop, ttop, and maybe implement htop features.

 ## Wayland